etsaone/etsa/Constitution.md

 ## Section 5

-The President will be sworned in on the 28th day of every month, thereof, serving for a term of 1 month.
+A President will be sworned in on 15th and 28th day of every month, thereof, serving for a term of approximately half a month.

 There is no limit on how many terms a president can keep serving in the office unless they lose the popular vote.